Surrey’s Passchendaele, 31 July to 10 November 1917

 Surrey Mirror, 11 December 1917: 'Another Honour for South Park'

-As a key part of Surrey Heritage's Surrey in the Great War: A County Remembers project, volunteers are recording all First World War-related content from 12 contemporary Surrey newspapers.
-They have uncovered several stories about Surrey men who fought at Passchendaele, snippets from which appear on the Surrey in the Great War website.
+As a key part of Surrey Heritage's Surrey in the Great War: A County Remembers project, volunteers recorded all First World War-related content from 12 contemporary Surrey newspapers.
+They uncovered several stories about Surrey men who fought at Passchendaele, snippets from which appear on the Surrey in the Great War website.

 Testimony of R C Sherriff